bwssytems/ha-bridge/README.md

 # ha-bridge
-Emulates Philips Hue API to other home automation gateways such as an Amazon Echo/Dot Gen 1 (gen 2 cannot discover ha-bridge) or other systems that support Philips Hue.
+Emulates Philips Hue API to other home automation gateways such as an Amazon Echo/Dot Gen 1 (gen 2 has issues discovering ha-bridge) or other systems that support Philips Hue.
 The Bridge handles basic commands such as "On", "Off" and "brightness" commands of the hue protocol.
 This bridge can control most devices that have a distinct API.

 Here are some diagrams to put this software in perspective.

-The Echo Path looks like this:
+The Echo path looks like this:
 ```
                      +------------------------+    +------------------------+
 +-------------+      | H A +------------------|    | A +------------------+ |